Skip to Content

 We explored the streets of Rome again on Day 5.
 We began our day with an early morning visit to Trevi Fountain – one of the most beautiful sights in Rome.

-One week in Rome with kids - Even our kids noticed how beautiful the Trevi Fountain is
+One week in Rome with kids - Even our kids noticed how beautiful the Trevi Fountain is.

 It was early enough in the day that we snuck in a second visit to the Spanish Steps, which were much more pleasant without the massive crowds.

-things to do in Rome with kids - If you arrive early, the Spanish Steps can be a fun family thing to do in Rome Italy
+things to do in Rome with kids - If you arrive early, the Spanish Steps can be a fun family thing to do in Rome Italy.

 Day 5 was a Sunday, so we joined the locals with a visit to the most beautiful park in central Rome, the Villa Borghese Gardens.
 We enjoyed a few amazing Italian cappuccinos and pastries before meandering through the beautiful grounds.
-While there, we treated the kids to a visit to one of Rome’s best playgrounds.

 Day 6 in Rome with Children